 This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.

 The letters were made of particle board so I painted them ahead of time.
 Two were painted with white chalky paint and the third with acrylic paint in a midnight blue.

 The white ones were also sanded on the edges revealing the brown underneath to give them a distressed look.
 On mine (the E) I added a little tinted wax.

-The advantage of using a grapevine wreath, outside of its natural beauty, is that it has many surfaces to glue things on, as well as lots of nooks and crannies that you can insert and use to attach the artificial florals.
+I prefer grapevine wreaths to a foam wreath form or wire wreath form because it has many surfaces to glue things on, as well as lots of nooks and crannies that you can insert and use to attach the artificial florals.

-We played around with the placement of our letter then used a hot glue gun to adhere it to the wreath.
-Then we cut up the flower bunches and vines and attached them to the wreath.
+We played around with the placement of our letter and then used a hot glue gun to adhere it to the wreath.
+Then we cut up the spring flowers in shades of blue, pink, and lavender and attached them to the wreath.

-Here's what mine looks like on my own front door.
-I love the airy feeling of the faux spring blossoms on the dark wreath and door, and the softness of the chalky paint on the letter E for Estep.
+Here's what my beautiful wreath looks like on my own front door.
+I love the airy feeling of the faux flowers on the dark wreath and door, and the softness of the chalky paint on the letter E for Estep.